dgiguer/omicplotR/README.md

 Here is an example of how your data file should look:
 <p align="center"><img src="https://raw.githubusercontent.com/wiki/dgiguer/omicplotR/www/example_data.png" alt="Data" width="600"></p>

-* The metadata file must be contain samples by rows and identifiers by columns
+* The metadata file must contain samples by rows and identifiers by columns

 Here is an example of how your metadata should look like: